 So what’s it like going to a place of such distinction and history as the Vienna State Opera House (Staatsoper)?

 It’s not a bad joint to be fair.
-The singers seem quite good, and the house band can play a decent tune.
+The singers seem quite reasonable, and the house band can play a decent tune.

 La Bohème cost me an astonishing €4 (not a typo) for a prebooked parterre standing ticket, which means just above stage height in the rear centre of the auditorium.
 So one of the best views you can have and I’ll never get over how this is possible at that price.
 Bravo, Vienna!